Gallium: Gallium in the ocean

 Gallium has entered oceans mainly through aeolian input, but having gallium in our oceans can be used to resolve aluminium distribution in the oceans.
 The reason for this is that gallium is geochemically similar to aluminium, just less reactive.
 Gallium also has a slightly larger surface water residence time than aluminium.
 Gallium has a similar dissolved profile similar to that of aluminium, due to this gallium can be used as a tracer for aluminium.
 Gallium can also be used as a tracer of aeolian inputs of iron.
 Gallium is used as a tracer for iron in the northwest Pacific, south and central Atlantic Oceans.
 For example, in the northwest Pacific, low gallium surface waters, in the subpolar region suggest that there is low dust input, which can subsequently explain the following high-nutrient, low-chlorophyll environmental behavior.

 Precautions

 Metallic gallium is not toxic.
+However, several gallium compounds are toxic.

-However, exposure to gallium halide complexes can result in acute toxicity.
+Gallium halide complexes can be toxic.
 The Ga3+ ion of soluble gallium salts tends to form the insoluble hydroxide when injected in large doses; precipitation of this hydroxide resulted in nephrotoxicity in animals.
 In lower doses, soluble gallium is tolerated well and does not accumulate as a poison, instead being excreted mostly through urine.
 Excretion of gallium occurs in two phases: the first phase has a biological half-life of 1 hour, while the second has a biological half-life of 25 hours.

+Inhaled Ga2O3 particles are probably toxic.